Heir Apparent (novel): The game

 She learns that Cynric gave the stolen crown (which grants the wearer a temporary Midas Touch) to a dragon that terrorized the land many years earlier.
 The next day, a meeting with magicians is interrupted by an attack by Grimbold's people, who send a message that they won't stop until Janine is dead.
 Kenric and Orielle poison Janine, once again sending her to the beginning of the game.

 She uses her past mistakes to plan her decisions better and gain more allies, no longer experimenting with the ring.
 The next time she deals with the boy poacher, she gets Kenric to accompany her.
 Unlike the previous times, she listens to the evidence with an open mind, makes Kenric feel like he's taking part in the decision, and sentences the boy to a month of hard labor rather than killing him or freeing him.

 She once again thwarts the raid on the castle, but because the warlike Abas isn't present, King Grimbold isn't killed.
 She invites Grimbold to the castle, where they all discuss their grievances in a civilized manner.
 He agrees to cease the attack for two days, while she retrieves the crown from the dragon.

 When the magicians arrive the next day, they determine through a scrying glass that the dragon is a week's journey away, but they give her several magical artifacts that help her reach the dragon quickly and survive the confrontation.
 She retrieves the crown and returns to the castle, but the dragon follows her.
 As it clutches her in its talons and is about to devour her, she quickly dons the crown and turns the dragon to gold.

 She gives the crown to Grimbold, making peace between the two kingdoms and gaining the respect of her compatriots.
 At Kenric's suggestion she uses the ring to make Andreanna treat her fairly and not incite the princes against her.

 Conclusion

-Giannine awakens in the arms of Nigel Rasmussem, who turns out to be just sixteen.
-The book ends with Giannine's father coming to take her home.
+Giannine awakens in the arms of Nigel Rasmussem, who turns out to be just sixteen - the physical appearance he displayed earlier was actually his uncle's, and he was the physical model for Giannine's in-game crush Kenric.
+She gets his contact information, and the book ends with Giannine's father coming to take her home.